alabamenhu/DateTimeTimezones/docs/blog.md

 ## Event Two

 One thing contemplated in CLDR data and ICU methods is non-Gregorian calendars.
-THere are some that are working on these for Raku, but they currently exist as their own separate classes that are not interchangeable with the built in `Date` and `DateTime` classes.
+There are some that are working on these for Raku, but they currently exist as their own separate classes that are not interchangeable with the built in `Date` and `DateTime` classes.
-There is nothing stopping anyone from *further* extending `DateTime` with the above methods to add in a new attribute `calendar`, although because some time calculations are hard coded into `DateTime`, it will require a fair bit of extra work, but is well within the realm of possibilities.
+There is nothing stopping anyone from *further* extending `DateTime` with the above methods to add in a new attribute `calendar` that can be set to , although because some time calculations are hard coded into `DateTime`, it will require a fair bit of extra work, but is well within the realm of possibilities.

 Our Perl breathren imagined different modules that shared common attributes, but with work, it ought to be possible for one `DateTime` to rule them all (wait, I'm changing cultural reference points, oops).
 Only … um, time, uh, will tell.